Gab314/XYZ-Reader/README.md

 # XYZ-Reader

-Popular Movies is an Android app that lists the popular movies and highest rated movies of today.
+XYZ-Reader is an Android app that provides Material Design to a reading app.
 This is part of the Android Nanodegree by Udacity.
-Data is retrieved from themoviedb.org.

 Contains:
-* SQlite database.
-* JSON parsing.
+* Floating Button.
-* RecyclerView.
+* Adaptable Bars.

 <p align="center">
   <img src="./XYZReader_Img/XYZ_Img1.png" alt="Size Limit CLI" width="260">